Metropolitan-Council/ghg-cprg/README.md

 When possible, write a few tests for your data and functions.
 Save them in `/tests`.
 See the existing files in `/tests` for ideas.

+## Contributing and Code of Conduct

+Contributions are welcome.
+Please review our [contribution guide](CONTRIBUTING.md) before making a pull-request.

+Please note that the ghg-cprg project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project you agree to abide by its terms.